What is low-code development and why you should care?

 The architecture behind visual development

-Low-code platforms use model-driven development where you define:
+Low-code platforms use model-driven development, where you define:

-4. Workflows: Automated processes and approvals
+• Workflows: automated processes and approvals.

-5. Integrations: Connections to external systems
+• Integrations: connections to external systems.

-6. Security policies: Access control and permissions
+• Security policies: access control and permissions.

 Visual development vs traditional coding: Real example

-Scenario: Building an employee onboarding application
+Scenario: building an employee onboarding application.

 Traditional code vs low-code vs no-code vs AI-augmented low-code